-The synagogue is located within the Egyptian cities Aswan and Luxor, it was revealed from sand interment in the 1860s by a French archaeologist name Auguste Mariette.
+The synagogue is located within the Egyptian cities Aswan and Luxor, Temple Of Edfu was revealed from sand interment in the 1860s by a French archaeologist name Auguste Mariette.

-The temples of Edfu considered to be the best preserved of all Egyptian temples has splendid architecture.
+- The Temple Of Edfu considered to be the best preserved of all Egyptian temples has splendid architecture.
 The encrypted walls provide information on language, myth and religion of the Greco Roman days.
 Information about the most significant deities gained exploring these temples is worth preserving.

-The temple has halls, corridors ante-chambers, sanctuary, inner chambers, outer walls - are adorned with wonderful reliefs.
+- The Edfu Temple has halls, corridors ante-chambers, sanctuary, inner chambers, outer walls – are adorned with wonderful reliefs.
 This Pantheon is one of the most beautiful, and certainly the best conserved of Egypt’s monuments, in fact there is no ancient monument in the world that can match it.